jrolfe426/confluent-platform-POC/README.md

 ### Background:
 This is a walkthrough on how to successfully deploy and configure a complete Confluent Platform environment on 4 separate VMs.
 This scenario was brought on by a customer that wanted to test CP in their environment but did not want to provision 10 VMs as suggested in the Confluent Documentation.
 This example is based on the [Confluent Documentation](https://docs.confluent.io/platform/current/installation/installing_cp/deb-ubuntu.html).
-The following environment is not a best practice as there is only a single broker and a single zookeeper.
+The following environment is not a best practice for production or staging as there is only a single broker and a single zookeeper.
 This is merely an exercise that will help a customer evaluate CP with minimal nodes and 0 redundancy on virtual machines.

 This tutorial deploys the VMs on GKE VMs, Debian 10, us-central1-c, with the following VM/Service breakout: